Hakra Ware culture

 Hakra Ware culture was a material culture which is contemporaneous with the early Harappan Ravi phase culture (3300–2800 BCE) of the Indus Valley in Northern India and eastern-Pakistan.
-This culture arises in the 4th millenium with the first remnants of Hakra Ware pottery appearing near Jalilpur on the Ravi River about 80 mi southwest of Harrappa in 1972.
+This culture arises in the 4th millennium with the first remnants of Hakra Ware pottery appearing near Jalilpur on the Ravi River about 80 mi southwest of Harappa in 1972.
 Along with this, numerous other areas including Kunal, Dholavira, Bhirrana, Girwas, Farmana and Rakhigarhi areas of India contained Hakra Ware pottery.

-Hakra Ware pottery is characterized by handmade vessels and involves the use of mud-applique pottery and is distinguishable from the rest through the type of materials and surface treatment used.
+Hakra Ware pottery is characterised by handmade vessels and involves the use of mud-applique pottery and is distinguishable from the rest through the type of materials and surface treatment used.
 It also uses geometric, flora and fauna detailing in objects such as saucer shaped lids, handmade bowls, cups and jars.
 The Hakra Ware culture also made structures in the form of subterranean dwelling pits, cut into the natural soil.
 The walls and floor of these pits were plastered with the yellowish alluvium of the Hakra valley.

-Origin of the name ‘Hakra Ware’ culture
+Origin of the name 'Hakra Ware' culture

-The term ‘Hakra Ware’ is derived from the geographical and functional aspects of the culture.
-‘Hakra’ is named after the paleochannel of the Ghaggar-Hakra river that flows through India and Pakistan connecting both countries.
+The term 'Hakra Ware' is derived from the geographical and functional aspects of the culture.
+'Hakra' is named after the paleochannel of the Ghaggar-Hakra river that flows through India and Pakistan connecting both countries.
 This river flows close to the Cholistan area in Pakistan which is the location of the earliest dated Hakra Ware culture.
-The term ‘Ware’ in archaeological terms means pottery, referring to the clay pottery produced by this culture.
-Hence the name ‘Hakra Ware’.
+The term 'Ware' in archaeological terms means pottery, referring to the clay pottery produced by this culture.
+Hence the name 'Hakra Ware'.

 Regions

 Hakra Ware culture sits in the fourth millennium B.C. or 6,000 years before the present.
 It was found along the Ghaggar-Hakra river, which is a continuation of Saraswati-Ghaggar river, with the earliest remnants of Hakra Ware confirmed to be at Cholistan during the series of excavations at Kunal, Bhirana, Girwas, Farmana, Rakhigarhi and Cholistan area of India.
-In Cholistan areas, mud flats with fossilized sand dunes was a commonality where the pottery was found.
+In Cholistan areas, mud flats with fossilised sand dunes was a commonality where the pottery was found.
 More recent explorations carried out during the early 2000s have found some Hakra Ware sites in Pakistani Punjab beyond the Cholistan areas, extending to the Faisalabad area in the central section of the Ravi-Chenab doab and therefore calls for more research to be conducted.